firebadnofire/firebadnofire/README.md

 ### About Me

-I've always been obsessed with computers and their inner workings, and I've decided to publiclly document my growing skills in the inner workings part.
+I've always been obsessed with computers and their inner workings, and I've decided to publicly document my growing skills in the inner workings part.
 I'm only a beginner, so most of my code will be awful.
-So don't put this in mission critical stuff ok?
+So don't put this in mission-critical stuff OK?

 ### What I'm Learning
 Unity Game Development